unexpectedjs/unexpected-sinon/documentation/assertions/spy/was-called-on.md

 mySpy(); at theFunction (theFileName:xx:yy)
 // expected: was called on {}
-//   expected mySpy to be called with {} as this but was called with { spy: mySpy }
+//   expected mySpy to be called with {} as this but was called with { mySpy }
 ```

 You can make this assertion more strict by using the `always`